On Computing Vertex Connectivity of 1-Plane Graphs: Computing Vertex Connectivity in Linear Time

-We will not define the full concept of monadic second-order logic (see e.g.~\cite{CE12}), but only how it pertains to formulating graph decision problems.
-We assume that we are given some graph (in our application it is $\Lambda_i^+$ for some index $i$); its edge-set is expressed via a binary relation $E(x,y)$ that is true if and only if $(x,y)$ is an edge.
-We may also have a finite set of unary relations on the vertices; in our application we will need $V_j(x)$ that is true if and only if vertex $x$ belongs to layer $V_j$, and $V_G(x)$ that is true if and only if vertex $x$ belongs to $V(G)$.
-We want to find a logic formula of finite length that is true if and only if our graph decision problem has a positive answer.
-To express the logic formula, we are allowed to use quantifiers $\exists,\forall$ over vertex-sets, but not over edge-sets.
+Monadic second-order logic (MSOL) is a logic where one can quantify over elements, over sets of elements (but not over sets of pairs, triples, etc.), and one can test membership of elements in sets.
+Here, we restrict ourselves to the application of MSOL for formulating graph decision problems.
+(For a more detailed treatment, the interested reader may refer to \cite{CE12}.).
+In MSOL for graphs, we have a binary relation $E(x,y)$ that is true if and only if $(x,y)$ is an edge.
+We may also have a finite set of unary relations on vertices; in our application we will need $V_j(x)$ that is true if and only if vertex $x$ belongs to layer $V_j$, and $V_G(x)$ that is true if and only if vertex $x$ belongs to $V(G)$.
+We are also allowed to use quantifiers $\exists,\forall$ over vertex-sets, but not over edge-sets.